Super Smash Bros. Crusade

 add template as new layer place images below template font Myriad Pro Bold size 50, all caps shear text y -50 layer boundary size larger and centered glossy no shadow outline 2 place text center (x) and layer border at bottom (y) layer New Layer lightness all saturation none layer Grow-me brightness none contrast all Desaturate Grow-me subtitle text 25 shear to fit, center above text zach effect shadow offset 0,0 text above highlight place series logo at top right, layer borders at image corner

 This seems to be an alternate random select preview.
 The final version uses a GIF that resembles TV static, whereas this one is a PNG file.
 It also uses the same circular outline as the Onett preview.
+This is also a leftover from v0.7.

 Other Unused Graphics